Jakesta13/Percy_Rover_Image_Grab/README.md

 https://mars.nasa.gov/mars2020/multimedia/raw-images/

 ## To-do:
-* Allow more flexibility with options (E.g select images per page if possible, and custom page count)
-* ~~Add a way to select ALL cameras (Good for getting all of the latest SOL images!).~~ - It works, but isn't pretty at the moment
-* Add a way to select all SOLs (Intentionally this time!)
+* Add a way to select all SOLs (Intentionally this time!) - This should be easyier since NASA's url API changed a little for SOLs a while back.
-* Use CURL to download images? benefit to this is a timeout can be added.
+* ~~Use CURL to download images? benefit to this is a timeout can be added.~~ - Rethinking about this.
-* Fix sol checking to not allow downloads from sols with partial matches (E.g 'sol3' somehow downloads images from sol349)
-* ~~Add new filter to show movie frames (Nasa added `&extended=product_id::ecv` to options)~~ This should work, appears to use the same variable as raw mode!
-So I added an option.
-* Add a catch to prevent conflicting options (Raw Mode!
-If you specifiy `color`, `raw`, and `vframes` it shouldn't allow that in the future.)